-Wolf Posted April 3 Report Share Posted April 3 (edited) Has anyone worked with Y6 at lower alcohol before?
+Wolf Posted April 3, 2024 Report Posted April 3, 2024 (edited) Has anyone worked with Y6 at lower alcohol before?
 Looking for some feedback.
 I love the Abbey double however it's a bit strong to smash a couple down and still be able to drive.
 In that spirit I'm trying a few runs to see if I can brew a tasty 4% beer using the yeast.
 I'm dialling back the bitterness in line with the mid strength beers.
 I figure less packs mean less residual sugars and I probably don't need as much bitterness to counter it.
 These are my planned runs.
 Runs will be consecutive then after 8 weeks in the keg I will stick all 3 on tap for a tasting session.
 Light IBU 12 EBC 9.5 E1 E1 X1 X2 Medium IBU 21 EBC 44 E2 E3 X2 X3 Dark IBU 15 EBC 120 E4 X2 X3 X4 I've started brewing from dark to light as I figure the darker the malt the more time needed to mellow in the keg.
 I'm concerned the light may be too sweet and I could use E1 E1 E1 X2 but I'm not a fan of bitter beers anyway.
 I figure with 12, 15 and 21 IBU I can figure out the sweet (or not so sweet) spot for future iterations.
-Edited April 3 by Wolf 2 Link to comment Share on other sites More sharing options...
+Edited April 3, 2024 by Wolf 2

-Rob Courtney Posted April 3 Report Share Posted April 3 3 hours ago, Wolf said: Has anyone worked with Y6 at lower alcohol before?
+Rob Courtney Posted April 3, 2024 Report Posted April 3, 2024 3 hours ago, Wolf said: Has anyone worked with Y6 at lower alcohol before?
 Looking for some feedback.
 I love the Abbey double however it's a bit strong to smash a couple down and still be able to drive.
 In that spirit I'm trying a few runs to see if I can brew a tasty 4% beer using the yeast.
 I'm dialling back the bitterness in line with the mid strength beers.
 I figure less packs mean less residual sugars and I probably don't need as much bitterness to counter it.
 These are my planned runs.
 Runs will be consecutive then after 8 weeks in the keg I will stick all 3 on tap for a tasting session.
 Light IBU 12 EBC 9.5 E1 E1 X1 X2 Medium IBU 21 EBC 44 E2 E3 X2 X3 Dark IBU 15 EBC 120 E4 X2 X3 X4 I've started brewing from dark to light as I figure the darker the malt the more time needed to mellow in the keg.
 I'm concerned the light may be too sweet and I could use E1 E1 E1 X2 but I'm not a fan of bitter beers anyway.
 I figure with 12, 15 and 21 IBU I can figure out the sweet (or not so sweet) spot for future iterations.
-Looking forward to the updates on this Link to comment Share on other sites More sharing options...
+Looking forward to the updates on this

 Recommended Posts